meilisearch/meilisearch-js-plugins/README.md

 Provides all the data and functions from the widgets.

-It works only on widgets that are compatible with instantMeilisearch.
+It works only on widgets that are compatible with `instant-meilisearch`.

 ### ✅ Hits